 Christmas chalets situated on the beautiful Promenade offer a great opportunity to buy unusual gifts and crafts.

 Cheltenham Spa is well served by CrossCountry trains, including direct services from many mainline stations including Bristol, Manchester, Leeds, York, Sheffield and Edinburgh.
 The railway station (GL51 8NP) is located approximately 1 mile from the town centre, and local buses depart into Cheltenham town centre every few minutes.
-By Car:

 If arriving by car we recommend that you use Cheltenham’s Park & Ride service, this is located at Arle Court (GL51 6SY, near M5 Junction 11) and Cheltenham Racecourse (GL50 4SH).
 Parking is free, and the service runs every few minutes into the Town Centre; but please note that times vary on Sundays.